 There are lots of great programs to get involved in from the moment Summer Orientation is over!
 Some of the programs you'll definitely want to check out are:

 - CAPS Leader Summer Mentor Program, where each new first-year student gets an upper-class student mentor who will check in with you online over the summer (July 14 - August 22) to answer your questions and share important information.
 How do you participate in this program?
 Just be sure to check your UofL email!

 - Book-in-Common (BinC) is also another great way to get involved even before you set foot on campus in the fall!
 Every year UofL selects a book for the incoming class that relates to the experiences you'll have making the transition to college.
-For the 2012-13 school year, that book is The Other Wes Moore: One Name, Two Fates by Wes Moore.
-We're currently wrapping up our work with this book and beginning the transition to the 2013-14 BinC, This I Believe.
-We'll be transitioning the BinC website to information and announcements related to This I Believe at the end of the semester, but if you'd like to learn more about the book now, check out these great resources!
+For the 2013-14 school year, that book is This I Believe.
+We're currently transitioning the BinC website to information and announcements related to This I Believe, but if you'd like to learn more about the book now, check out these great resources!

 - Welcome Week is August 21 - 25!
 There are more than 50 events happening in those 5 days, full of fun and excitement you WON'T want to miss.
 There is so much to do and so many opportunities to meet new people and get involved (plus tons of FREE food and prizes), so don't forget to take a look at the Welcome Week schedule!